|

 Only registered "THE RIDE" customers may take advantage of the service.

-On-street parking at metered spaces require one 25 cent coin per 15 minutes.
+On-street parking at metered spaces require payment to park.
 The one or two hour posted limits are strictly enforced.
 Additional posted restrictions are applied during rush hour.
 Off-street parking is available in area garages and some businesses validate parking receipts at time of purchase.
 Valet parking services are available at many of Boston's restaurants.

 Logan International Airport is Massachusetts' largest Airport.
 Public transportation to it is available by the MBTA, taxi, limousine service, and by boat.
 Private helicopter service is also be available through several private companies.